ExplainableIntelligence.

 Primary: Cascading mechanical degradation

-Bearing wear on Press 4 (detected but not actioned 12 days ago) caused progressive vibration increase, which induced conveyor tensioner stress on Station 2, leading to misalignment at 06:47.
+Bearing wear on Press 4 caused progressive vibration, inducing conveyor tensioner stress leading to misalignment at 06:47.

 Process Gap Identified

-Maintenance observation from Nov 3 was logged but no corrective work order was generated.
-SOP-M-142 §3.2 requires WO creation for any noted vibration trend.
+Maintenance observation from Nov 3 was logged but no corrective WO generated.
+SOP-M-142 §3.2 requires WO creation for any vibration trend.

 Actionable Insights